-Fire, smoke and burglar alarms

-Visually inspected.

-No test whatsoever were carried out to any systems or appliances.
+Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
+No tests whatsoever were carried out to the system or appliances.
+There is a gas fired central heating system installed.
+The central heating boiler is located within the kitchen.
+There was no radiator installed to the attic area.
+Drainage Drainage covers etc were not lifted.
+Neither drains nor drainage systems were tested.
+All foul and surface water drainage is assumed to be to the main public sewer.
+The system was not tested.
+Fire, smoke and burglar Visually inspected. alarms No test whatsoever were carried out to any systems or appliances.
 All Scottish homes require a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
-Where there is a carbonfuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
+Where there is a carbon- fuelled appliance such as a boiler, open fire or wood burner, a carbon monoxide detector is also required.
 We have not assessed or tested any existing equipment and it is the purchasers responsibility to confirm that the property will comply with these standards following a change of ownership.

-Any additional limits to inspection

-An inspection for Japanese Knotweed was not carried out.
+Any additional limits to inspection An inspection for Japanese Knotweed was not carried out.
 This is a plant which is subject to control regulation, is considered to be invasive and one which can render a property unsuitable for some mortgage lenders.
 It is therefore assumed that there is no Japanese Knotweed within the boundaries of the property or its neighbouring property.
 Identification of Japanese Knotweed is best undertaken by a specialist contractor.
-If it exists removal must be undertaken in a controlled manner by specialist contractors.
-This can prove to be expensive.

-The property was fully furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
+The property was partially furnished and had fitted floor coverings, therefore no detailed inspection was possible of the floors and accordingly, no comment can be made on their condition.
 Internal cupboards were generally filled with storage items.
 No access was available beneath sanitary or kitchen fittings.
 Windows and external doors were not all fully opened or tested.
 No access was available to any sub-floor areas.
 Full and safe access was not available to the roof void area due to the presence of a thick layer of insulation throughout/storage items/the absence of flooring or crawl boards.
-Due to the location of the hatch within the bathroom above the sink, access was difficult and our inspection was severely restricted as a consequence.

-Some areas of the external building fabric including some roof pitches/chimneys/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.
+Some areas of the external building fabric including some roof pitches/elevations were not fully or closely visible from the surrounding ground level, due to the confines of the site.
 Wall panelling to areas prevented accurate damp readings being taken.
 No inspection has been possible to flooring timbers beneath any sanitary fitting, kitchen appliances or other wet areas was possible.
 Timbers are assumed to be in a satisfactory condition.